YousofHajHasan/DeployOnRunpod/README.md

 #### General Notes:
 - Any print statement will appear on the logs not in the returned output -JSON File-.'
 - You can combine the two Python scripts in one script that generates the URL and pass it to the model inference.
+- If the 'delay time' is more than two minutes, then possibly there's a mistake in the building of pushing the container to the docker hub, then you have to re-build it and re-deploy it to Runpod.